Zenithsiz/arc-proj/README.md

 > - 96766: Sara Sant’Ana
 > - 97366: Francisco Silva
 >
 > See the `proj` branch for the code submitted for the project.
+This branch is further ahead with some fixes for the presentation.

 # Configuration